rclone/rclone/docs/content/webdav.md

    \ "owncloud"
  3 / Sharepoint Online, authenticated by Microsoft OneDrive account.
    \ "sharepoint"
  4 / Sharepoint with NTLM authentication.
-Usually self-hosted instances.
+Usually self-hosted or company instances.
    \ "sharepoint-ntlm"
  5 / Other site/service or software
    \ "other"